Authorisation of agricultural compounds and veterinary medicines (ACVM)

 - exemption – for certain products that have already been assessed as a group.

 Authorisation is part of the ACVM risk management process.

-Find out if your product is an ACVM
+Is your product is an ACVM?

 If you’re not sure whether your product is an agricultural compound, a class determination will tell you its status under the Act.

 If your product is not an ACVM, you don't have any obligations under the ACVM Act, but other legislation may still apply.